What Is the UK Modern Slavery Act & How to Comply with It

 2. Maintain Systems of Corrective Actions

-The whistleblowing policy protects whistleblowers and anyone that notices any potential issues.
+Under the Modern Slavery Act, corrective actions should be included in annual statements, and whistleblowing policy which protects whistleblowers and anyone that notices any potential issues.
 These people should be able to report on the transgression without fear of repercussions.

 This policy includes when the policy should be used, how an issue is to be raised, and what happens when an issue dealing with slavery is uncovered.